 Did you Know?

 Recycling companies are part of a sophisticated worldwide commodity sector driven by basic supply and demand.
 The Bureau of International Recycling (BIR) estimates 1.6 million people work directly in the global recycling industry, handling more than 600 million tonnes of recyclables each year and generating billions of dollars of economic activity worldwide.
 Currently about 45% of the world’s annual production of steel, over 40% of the world’s copper production, and about 33% of the world’s aluminum is produced from recycled material.
-Canadian recyclers process between 16 and 18 million tonnes of scrap metal each year.
+Canadian recyclers process millions of tonnes of scrap material each year.

 Our industry suffers from more material theft than any other.
 CARI believes working with law enforcement and industry stakeholders can reduce material theft.
 To facilitate the partnership between recyclers and law enforcement, CARI and its American counterpart ISRI launched www.ScrapTheftAlert.com in 2008.
 The site is a free metal theft reporting tool available to law enforcement officer, recyclers, and other stakeholders that allows law enforcement officers to alert recyclers of reported stolen material in their area, and allows recyclers to alert area law enforcement if they receive material they suspect was stolen.
 The alerts posted on this site cross regions, thereby increasing the possibility of recovering material and identifying thieves.